MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/azure-scaffold.md

 After the creation of policies and grouping them into logical initiatives you must assign the policy to a scope, whether it is a management group, a subscription or even a resource group.
 Assignments allow you to also exclude a sub-scope from the assignment of a policy.
 For example, if you deny the creation of public ips within a subscription, you could create an assignment with an exclusion for a resource group connected to your protected dmz.

+>[!NOTE]
+> You can find a number of example Policy samples that show how Policy and Initiatives can be applied to various resources within Azure on this [GitHub](https://https://github.com/Azure/azure-policy) repository.

 ## Identity and Access Management

 One of the first, and most crucial, questions you ask yourself when starting with the public cloud is "who should have access to resources?" and "how do I control this access?"
 Allowing or disallowing access to the Azure portal, and controlling access to resources in the portal is critical to the long term success and safety of your assets in the cloud.

 To accomplish the task of securing access to your resources you will first configure your "Identity Provider" and then configure the Roles and access.
 Azure Active Directory (AAD), connected to your on-premises Active Directory, is the foundation of Azure Identity.
-That said, AAD is NOT Active Directory and it's important to understand what an AAD tenant is and how it relates.
-This [article](https://docs.microsoft.com/en-us/azure/architecture/cloud-adoption-guide/adoption-intro/tenant-explainer) provides an excellent explanation of AAD.
+That said, AAD is NOT Active Directory and it's important to understand what an AAD tenant is and how it relates to your Azure enrollment.
+Review the available [information](https://docs.microsoft.com/en-us/azure/architecture/cloud-adoption-guide/adoption-intro/tenant-explainer) to gain a solid undersanding of AAD and AD.
 To connect and synchronize your Active Directory to Azure Active Directory, you will install and configure the [AD Connect tool](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect) on-premises.

 ![arch.png](./_images/arch.png)